 Dr. Linda R. Moorhouse

 Dr. Moorhouse is active as a conductor, clinician, and adjudicator both nationally and internationally and her service to the band profession is a matter of record.
-She is Vice President of the Board of Directors of the prestigious American Bandmasters Association, and is both a past president and the current Executive Secretary of the National Band Association, where she also serves as Editor of the NBA Journal.
+She is President of the prestigious American Bandmasters Association, and is both a past president and the current Executive Secretary of the National Band Association, where she also serves as Editor of the NBA Journal.
 Recognized internationally as a Member Laureate of Sigma Alpha Iota (professional fraternity for women in music), she is also a recipient of the “Diploma of the Sudler Order of Merit” from the John Philip Sousa Foundation in recognition of extraordinary service to the music community.
-The National Band Association has recognized her contributions to bands and band music on numerous occasions with the NBA Citation of Excellence.
-She is also a past President of Women Band Directors International.
+The National Band Association has recognized her contributions to bands and band music on numerous occasions with the NBA Citation of Excellence, and as an elected member to the Academy of Wind and Percussion Arts.
+She is also a past President of the Women Band Directors International.

 In addition to her conducting and teaching obligations, Dr. Moorhouse has several notable publication credits including contributions to multiple volumes of both the Teaching Music Through Performance in Band (GIA) and A Composer’s Insight (Meredith Music) series, along with other Meredith Music publications.

 Dr. Moorhouse received a Doctor of Musical Arts in Instrumental Conducting from the University of Washington, where she studied with Peter Erős and Timothy Salzman.
 She received a Master of Music Education degree from LSU, and a Bachelor of Music Education with Honors degree from the University of Florida.
-In the fall of 2010, she was inducted into the University of Florida Bands Hall of Fame.
+She is an inducted member of the University of Florida Bands Hall of Fame.

-Recent international engagements include serving as an adjudicator and advisor to the Ministry of Education for the Singapore National Youth Music Festival in April, and an adjudicator for two jury panels for the 2017 World Music Contest in Kerkrade, Netherlands in July.
-This next year, conducting and clinician engagements will take her to Portugal and Australia, in addition to others across the U.S.
+Recent international engagements include serving as an adjudicator and advisor to the Ministry of Education for Singapore’s National Youth Music Festival, an adjudicator for two jury panels for the 2017 World Music Contest in Kerkrade (Netherlands), and a conducting clinician and evaluator for events in Lisbon, Portugal and Perth, Australia.